 “Another key “how” question we hear S/4HANA adopters frequently debating is their approach to customization.
 Typically, customers have tended to heavily customize their existing SAP ECC on-premise deployments and, in moving to S/4HANA, organizations can rethink their business processes, which may result in more simplicity and avoid the need for a lot of customization.” – ASUG

 *This quote is from ASUG, but as ASUG is simply a marketing arm for SAP, I do not draw any distinction between statements from ASUG and statements from SAP.
 This is SAP’s position on customizations.
 SAP was wrong when it proposed that customers would be able to move to “best practices” with earlier versions of their ERP system, and they will be wrong again when S/4HANA is broadly implemented.

 A second important characteristic of what defines when a term is used as propaganda is that and often without having to provide evidence to support the claim.
 And if we observe how SAP used the term legacy, there was never a case by case analysis at companies whether the functionality could be replaced by SAP.
 Whether it was a good idea to customize it into SAP if it could not be replaced, etc..
-That would have taken a lot of work, and in many cases, the outcome would have been both that SAP did not have the functionality and that it made no sense to port the functionality to SAP.
-But most executive buyers preferred to not do this work, and buy whatever was trend (what everyone else was buying).
+That would have taken a lot of work.
+In many cases, the outcome would have been both that SAP did not have the functionality and that it made no sense to port the functionality to SAP.
+But most executive buyers preferred not to do this work, and buy whatever was a trend (what everyone else was buying).

 Financial Bias Disclosure

 Neither this article nor any other article on the Brightwork website is paid for by a software vendor, including Oracle, SAP or their competitors.
 As part of our commitment to publishing independent, unbiased research; no paid media placements, commissions or incentives of any nature are allowed.

 What We Do and Research Access

 Using the Diagram